RobertTalbert/sevensteps/SevenSteps.md

 8. Objective: <br><br>

 ### FAQ's about Step 1

-__Q:__ _Help!
-I can't seem to come up with decent learning objectives for my lesson.
+__Q:__ _I can't seem to come up with decent learning objectives for my lesson.
 What should I do?_

 __A:__ If you are using a textbook, start by skimming it and seeing what kinds of activities and exercises appear in the section you are teaching.
 Ask yourself: _What seem to be the most common tasks that these activities, examples, and exercises are expecting students to accomplish?_ This will give a good start on a list of learning objectives.
 You can also look around online for syllabi and materials from similar courses taught by others, and mine those resources for _their_ learning objectives.
 Finally, you can ask other people --- colleagues in your department, people in your personal learning network, etc. --- what _they_ think are the top 2--3 things students should learn in your lesson.

 __Q:__ _What if I have more than 8 learning objectives for my lesson?
 Am I expecting too much from students?_

-__A:__ The number "8" is just an arbitrary number here.
-It's quite possible that a complex lesson could have a fairly long list of learning objectives.
+__A:__ It's quite possible that a complex lesson could have a fairly long list of learning objectives.
 However it's also possible that you are being overly ambitious.
 Take a good look at your list and ask yourself: _Are some of these objectives not strictly necessary for my lesson, and therefore I can remove them without harming the academic rigor of my class?_ Also: _Is it possible to combine some of these objectives into one larger objective of which the smaller ones are instances?_ Also: _Am I trying to do too much in one class meeting, and should I see if I can carve out more time in a second session to cover all these objectives?_

 __Q:__ _And what if I only have one or two objectives?
 Is this not enough?_

 __A:__ It's possible that your lesson involves just one or two concrete learning objectives.
 But it's not likely!
 It's probably that the learning objectives you have can, and possibly should, be split up into smaller ones that can and perhaps should be measured separately.
-For example, "Write the equation for a line" would be a pretty concrete and unambiguous-seeming objective for a basic algebra class.
-However, actually there are layers to this objective.
-Do we want students to write the equation for a line given just two points on the line?
-Do we want students to write the equation for a line given a point and the slope?
-Do we want students to write the equation in standard form and also in slope-intercept form?
-It would make sense in context to make this into _three_ objectives, each more atomistic than the bigger objective.

 ---

 ## Step 2: Remix the learning objectives in order of complexity

-### Philosophy of Step 2

-Your list of learning objectives from Step 1 might not list the objectives in any sort of order, other than the order in which you thought of them.
-For example, you might have listed a "harder" objective before an "easier" one.
-In Step 2, we are going to **put the learning objective list in order, from least complex ("easiest") to most complex (hardest)**.
+### What we going to do in this step

+In this step, we are going to __take the learning objective list from Step 1 and reorder it according to the cognitive complexity of the tasks from simplest to hardest__.

+### Why are we going to do it

+Not all learning objectives in a lesson are created equal.
+Some are very simple: stating definitions of terms, recalling key dates and facts, identifying parts of the body or parts of a painting.
+Some are much more complex: analyzing a poem for structure, critiquing an argument, creating a model. __In flipped learning, we want students to engage with new concepts independently in their individual spaces but we do not expect students to master all the learning objectives on their own__.
+That is, we don't expect students to "teach themselves the material" --- not all of it, anyway.
+But we do insist that students learn the _basic_ material, the stuff that can certainly be acquired through guided, structured independent work.

+In order to do this, both we and our students have to have a sense of which objectives are simple and which ones aren't.
+That's probably easy for us, but not so easy for students, who typically have little to no experience in judging the complexity of a learning task from its description.

-A useful framework for doing this is __Bloom's Taxonomy__ ([^ref-bloom] and revised/updated in [^ref-bloomupdate]).
+A useful framework for thinking about complexity of learning tasks is __Bloom's Taxonomy__ ([^ref-bloom] and revised/updated in [^ref-bloomupdate]).
 Bloom's Taxonomy is often depicted as a pyramid:

 ![Bloom's Taxonomy](vandycft-bloom.jpg)

 Categories of cognitive tasks that are lower on the pyramid are considered to be less cognitively complex, and the complexity increases as we move up the pyramid.
 Note in this picture the _action verbs_ that are often associated with the various levels.
 Here is a 3D depiction of Bloom's Taxonomy made by Rex Heer at Iowa State University that splits student learning activities into two dimensions (Knowledge and Cognitive Processes) and then vertically by complexity level:

 ![3D Bloom's Taxonomy](iowast-bloom.png)

 The 3D version is particularly helpful in university-level mathematics where a distinction between __procedural knowledge__ (recall of formulas and methods, and performance of mechanical computation) and __conceptual knowledge__ (deeper understanding of mathematical concepts, as measured in different ways such as applications and proof) becomes important.
-If you go to the Iowa State CELT website ([^ref-iastate]), the graphic is interactive.

-Here's an example of how we might use the Bloom's Taxonomy framework to re-order the learning objectives.
-Suppose we're planning out a lesson in algebra focusing on the quadratic formula, we wrote down the following objectives in this order:
+**Example:** Remember the learning objectives from the quadratic formula lesson:

 + Use the quadratic formula to find the roots of a second-degree polynomial.
 + Apply the quadratic formula to solve a real-world problem.
 + State the quadratic formula.
 + State the conditions under which a second-degree polynomial will have two real roots, one repeated root, or two complex roots.

+These were written down in no particular order other than the order in which I thought of them, and the last one might have been tacked on after skimming the textbook.
 The first objective is about applying the basic formula to do a rote, mechanical computation.
-So this is an _Apply_ task (third level of Bloom).
+So this is an _Apply_ task.
 The second objective is also an _Apply_ task, but since it involved application to a real world problem and not just a mathematical expression in isolation, it's a little more complex than the second objective.
-The third objective is pretty clearly a _Remember_ task (lowest Bloom level).
+The third objective is pretty clearly a _Remember_ task.
 Finally the fourth objective seems to be the most complex one, asking learners to _Analyze_ a situation and draw general conclusions.

-So, using a combination of our professional judgment and Bloom's Taxonomy, we can see that the list is out of order, and perhaps how to reorder it.
-If this were my class, I would probably re-order the learning objectives as follows:
+So, using a combination of our professional judgment and Bloom's Taxonomy, I would probably re-order the learning objectives as follows:

 + State the quadratic formula.
 + Use the quadratic formula to find the roots of a second-degree polynomial.
 + Apply the quadratic formula to solve a real-world problem.
 + State the conditions under which a second-degree polynomial will have two real roots, one repeated root, or two complex roots.

-The reason _why_ we are ordering the Learning Objectives in this way will become more apparent when we get to Step 4.
-For now, what we are aiming for is to end this step with a list of things we want students to be able to _do_, given as concrete and measurable actions, sorted in increasing order from least complex to most complex.

-### Step 2 Activity: Remixing
+### Activities for you

 Using one (or more) of the Bloom's Taxonomy visualizations, take the list of learning objectives that you wrote in Step 1 and reorder the items in the list in order from __least complex__ to __most complex__.
 It's OK if you feel like there is more than one way to do this; you are probably right.
 Some professional judgment will be necessary here.